 Doug Flavin has worked in law enforcement in the northeast since 1992, serving in patrol and tactical operations.
 Between 1998 and 2017, Doug was assigned as a full time member of his department’s SWAT team.
 He has served as an operator and sniper instructor.
 In 2012, he retired after 24 years in the Army National Guard, serving as a military policeman and ending his career as the non-commissioned officer-in-charge of the state marksmanship training section.
 Doug retired from full time law enforcement in 2017.
 He is now focused on training as an instructor for OpSpec Training and SIG Sauer Academy in New Hampshire.

 Doug started shooting at local USPSA matches in early 2015, quickly earning a B Classification running the SIG SAUER P320 in the Production division.

 Steve McGough, Training Coordinator & Adjunct Instructor

 Steve McGough is a self-employed marketing consultant who splits his time supporting a variety of small business clients.
-He is the training coordinator for OpSpec Training as well as an adjunct instructor on staff teaching the Introduction to Practical Fundamentals class and assisting during Practical Fundamentals and other OpSpec programs.
-He is a NRA Basic Pistol Instructor, NRA Range Safety Officer and Concealed Firearm Permit Instructor for the State of Utah.
+He is the training coordinator for OpSpec Training as well as an adjunct instructor teaching the Introduction to Practical Fundamentals class and assisting during Practical Fundamentals and other OpSpec programs.
+He is a NRA Basic Pistol Instructor, NRA Range Safety Officer and has completed the SIG Sauer Academy five day Semi-Auto Pistol Instructor course.